Recovering deleted-binary evidence from Amcache

 Sort-Object KeyLastWriteTimestamp

-This list is what the attacker dropped (and likely deleted), as the appraiser saw it.
+That's the list of dropped (and likely deleted) binaries as the appraiser saw them.

-For each row, check whether the file still exists on disk:
+For each row, check whether the file still exists:

 $rows = Import-Csv ... | Where-Object { ... }